calculquebec/cq-formation-advanced-python/reference/ul-20160216/04-profiling.md

 Also note the addition of the -o option, to redirect output to a file.
 This is almost always what you want when profiling a real software as there will be a lot of functions to display.

 The problem when using cProfile is that it's view is very high-level.
 We know where to start looking, but we don't know the details of the function execution.
 To dig further, we need to use a line-based profiler called line_profiler.
 The line_profiler profiler needs manual instrumentation by adding a @profile decorator to functions we want to have a more detailed look at.
-This is mainly for performance reasons as profiling at line level the entire code would generaly be too costly.
+This is mainly for performance reasons as profiling at line level the entire code would generally be too costly.

 ~~~ {.python}
 @profile